mariananeves/annotation-tools/README.md

 ---

 List of annotation tools (in alphabetical order):
+(see TO-DO list at the end of the page)

 | Tools | Publication | Link |
 | ---- | ---- | ---- |